How it helps

 What is the recommended treatment protocol?

-To treat depression or anxiety, patients should use the Fisher Wallace Stimulator® twice a day for 20 minutes on Level 2, once after waking up for the day and again before bed.
+Patients should use the Fisher Wallace Stimulator® twice a day for 20 minutes on Level 2, once after waking up for the day and again before bed.
 To treat insomnia only, patients should use the device for 20 minutes on Level 2 before bed.
 It is important to create a consistent routine of daily usage.

 The device may be safely used with antidepressants and/or other medications.
 Do not reduce or stop taking your medication without first speaking to your doctor.